What Makes Laminate Flooring Affordable and Popular? A Complete Guide for Boston North Homeowners and Builders

 This research directly supports the article's claims about laminate flooring's affordability stemming from its manufacturing process and the use of recycled materials.

-Laminate’s innovative click-lock system snaps boards together without glue or nails, enabling:
+Laminate's innovative click-lock system simplifies flooring installation by snapping boards together without glue or nails, enabling:

 In Boston North, average installation quotes for laminate run 30–50% lower than solid hardwood, thanks to the glueless system and straightforward underlayment requirements.
 Homeowners save on tools and adhesives, while builders streamline project schedules.